dam90/astrometry/README.md

 The docker image comes with only one index file for testing, so you'll probably want to add your own.
 See the [index README](./index) for a description of how to do this.

 # <a name="arm_doc">Running on ARM Chipsets (Raspberry Pi)
-My first go at this was on an Intel-based CentOS installation.
+My first go at this was on an Intel-based CentOS image.
 Once I got that working I made a separate set of install scripts for a Raspbian Docker image.
 I've modified the docker build process so that when installing dependencies and compiling from source it first checks the chipset.

+Assuming you have [docker and docker-compose up and running on your rpi](https://www.raspberrypi.org/blog/docker-comes-to-raspberry-pi/) usage is straightforward.

 A raspberry pi compatible image is available using the `arm` tag: